 Secure your home and property to protect it from hurricane-related damage.
-This would include boarding up windows, turning off power at the source, etc.

-Check and secure mobile home tiedowns and evacua immediately.
+Check and secure mobile home tiedowns and e vacuate immediately.

-Let your family, friends, and neighbors know where you will be, how you can be reached, and when you plan to return home.
+Let your family, friends, and neighbors know where you will be, how you can be reached, and when you plan to return home